jgoulah/mastering-failure/oscon2015.md

 a postmortem is a facilitated meeting during which people involved/interested/close to an accident or incident debriefs together on how we think the event came about

+^ note they are blameless (we'll talk a little about that)

+^ the facilitator doesn't have to be part of the event, but the people close to it need to be there

 ---

 # What does it cover?

-- going through a timeline of events
+- walking through a timeline of events
-- learning how things are expected to work ‘normally’, adding the context of everyone’s perspective
+- learning how things are expected to work "normally", adding the context of everyone’s perspective
-- exploring what we might do to improve thing for the future
+- exploring what we might do to improve things for the future

+^ normally here means under stable conditions

 ---

-# local rationality
+# Local Rationality

 we want to know how it made sense for someone to do what they did *at the time*

+^ another big thing we want to cover is local rationality

 ---